Hip Replacement and Airplane Travel

 Doctor Consultation

-Prior to traveling by plane, make an appointment with your general practitioner to discuss your concerns.
-Your doctor may recommend an anti-DVT (deep vein thrombosis) shot to reduce your discomfort during the flight.
-He may also recommend stretches to do during the flight.
+Prior to traveling by plane, make an appointment with your general practitioner to discuss your concerns about your knee replacement.
+Your doctor may recommend an anti-DVT (deep vein thrombosis) shot to reduce your discomfort and risk of DVT in the knee joint during the flight.
+Your healthcare professional may also recommend stretches to do during the flight.

 Medication

-Inform airport security of your hip replacement, especially if you have an aluminum or metal joint that will set off the metal detector.
-You’ll be able to go through a separate detector, or an attendant will scan your body using a hand-held device.
+Inform airport security and the security officers of your hip replacement, especially if you have an aluminum or metal joint that will set off the metal detector.
+Many airport security checkpoints will have additional screening with a TSA agent or have a body scanner that won’t go off if there’s a metal implant.
+You’ll be able to go through a separate detector, or an attendant will do a pat-down or scan your body using a hand-held device.

 On the Plane